lukasender/TiMPE/README.md

 The service of the app TiMPE is available via the API through [http://localhost:9100](http://localhost:9100).
 Data is exchanged via JSON.

+The major part of the prototype is implemented in `./src/timpe/app/transactions/*`.

 **REST API Endpoints:**

 ------------------------